What is Early Ortho Treatment?

 If we think your child may benefit from early orthodontic care, we begin by performing low-radiation digital x-rays and 3D imaging to create impressions.
 We also physically assess your child’s jaw joints, facial profile, and mouth to look for basic indicators that necessitate early treatment.
 During this appointment, we create a personalized treatment plan, which may include orthodontic appliances, such as palatal expanders and space maintainers.
 These devices encourage the bones to stretch so your child experiences normal tooth eruption.
 If they have baby teeth that prevent adult ones from growing in, teeth extractions may be needed to accommodate the grown-up tooth.
 Additionally, some children may need headgear or traditional braces to meet their needs.

-Follow-Up for Early Ortho Treatment Plans
+What Is the Follow-Up for Early Ortho Treatment Plans?

 Based on your child’s treatment plan, we may need them to come into the office every month for adjustments to their appliances and continued monitoring.
 Our skilled team of dental professionals will teach your child how to floss and clean around their appliance so they can use best practices at home.
 If your child needs braces or a palatal expander, they may find it difficult to follow proper cleaning techniques, which may require extra support.
 We recommend helping them to ensure proper oral care.
 In some cases, patients may need additional cleaning instruments to reduce plaque accumulation around wires, brackets, and other hardware.